Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Wix automatically adds schema markups instead of you having to do it manually.
 This helps search engines determine which portions of your site’s content can be viewed in search responses as rich text.

-Although Wix makes it simpler to create an SEO-friendly site, your options are limited.
-WordPress site owners have more control through metadata and plugins, making it more effective for those willing to put a little time into optimizing their sites.
+Despite the dramatic improvements that Wix has undergone over the years, we’ll still give the SEO edge to WordPress.
+WordPress site owners just have more flexibility and control through metadata and plugins, making it more effective for those willing to put a little time into optimizing their sites.

 Regardless of the size of your website, you should be concerned about website security.
 Nonsecure sites can be hacked or hijacked.
 Your site could be held hostage by ransomware, your customers’ private information stolen or used to distribute malware to your site visitors.